hogeschool/OODP/Week12/W12_2/Readme.md

 ## Day 2 (W12_2)

 ### Contents
-Just Objective assignments -- This is Part 2 of LINQ.
+Just Objective assignments--this is Part 2 of LINQ.